ViktorDiakonov/Mobileshop/ReadMe.md

 - Framework: Spring Boot (Thymeleaf, Security, PostgreSQL, Lombok, Test, Validation)
 - Backend: Java
 - Frontend: HTML, CSS, JavaScript
--

 ## Usage
 To run the project:

 1. Build and run application in your IDE.
 2. Open http://localhost:8080/mobileshop/ in your browser to view the application.

-## Contributing
-Contributions to the Life Flow Simulation project are welcome.
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (git checkout -b feature-branch).
-3. Make changes and commit (git commit -am 'Add some feature').
-4. Push to the branch (git push origin feature-branch).
-5. Create a new Pull Request.

 ## License
 [Specify the license or if it's open source, you can include a standard license like MIT.]